noel5000/PointOfSalesV2/README.md

 After that, you only need to give the products input int Movements-> Inventory incomes, and you can start billing ;)

 # Users roles
 Users roles are predefined by default, no roles configuration is needed.
 Just assing roles to users to defined their scope of operations.
+For now, roles names are in spanish, they need to be translated (Work in progress)